A Complete Guide on How to Make a T-Shirt Design

 Promoting Your T-Shirt Designs With Mockups

-Ok, so now that my designs are available on at least two online marketplaces, next step is to promote it on social media.
-Since POD sites only offer mockups of a flat garment over a white background, and I was looking for mockups that displayed my design on a real tee being worn by a real human being, I decided to promote my tee designs with tshirt mockups.
+Ok, so now that my designs are available on at least two online marketplaces, the next step is to promote them on social media.
+Since POD sites only offer mockups of a flat garment over a white background, and I was looking for mockups that displayed my design on a real tee being worn by a real human being, I decided to promote my tee designs with t-shirt mockups.

-Placeit’s apparel mockups let me display my Mother’s Day tee on a wide variety of models and scenarios (there’s even pregnant mom mockups!!), this way I’m able to promote my work on social media without having to go through the whole process of a photoshoot.
+A Placeit t-shirt mockup lets me display my Mother’s Day tee on a wide variety of models and scenarios (there are even pregnant mom mockups!!), this way I’m able to promote my work on social media without having to go through the whole process of a photoshoot.

 Using these mockups is super simple, you just have to: